5 Safe Cardio Exercises You Should Do During Pregnancy

 2. What exercises should be avoided in pregnancy?

-While pregnant, avoid strenuous activities, such as contact sports, which might exert too much pressure on the fetus and pose an increased risk of injury to you and your abdomen.
+While pregnant, it’s important to be aware of exercises to avoid during pregnancy.
+Strenuous activities, such as contact sports, high-intensity interval workouts, etc should be avoided as they might exert too much pressure on the fetus and pose an increased risk of injury to you and your abdomen.

 3. Can I do squats while pregnant?